HiveRunner/HiveRunner/README.md

         </configuration>
     </plugin>

-By default, HiveRunner uses mapreduce as the execution engine for hive.
+By default, HiveRunner uses mapreduce (mr) as the execution engine for hive.
 If you wish to run using tez, set the property hive.execution.engine to 'tez'.

     <plugin>
         <groupId>org.apache.maven.plugins</groupId>